-Alex Uhan enters his second season as an assistant coach in 2015 with the Concordia University Wisconsin Volleyball program.
+Alex Uhan enters his third season as an assistant coach in 2015 with the Concordia University Wisconsin Volleyball program.

 He played collegiately with UW-Milwaukee's men's volleyball club team for two seasons, in addition to coaching the West Bend West High School varsity program for the past three seasons, compiling a 78-42 overall record.

 At WBWHS he led the program to a Wisconsin Little Ten Conference title in 2010 and two regional championships in 2010 and 2011.
 Uhan also propeled the program to fourth place in the Division I state rankings.
 Uhan previously coached at Homestead High School for three seasons as an assistant.